African Sapphire Mining Guide

 Tanzania obtains much of its gem wealth from a geological feature known as the Mozambique Orogenic Belt, which contains one of the richest gem loads on earth.
-The Belt runs in a north-south direction through the eastern part of the country and it is up to 300 kilometers wide in places.
+The Belt runs in a north-south direction through the eastern part of the country, and it is up to 300 kilometers wide in places.

 The gem gravel of the Umba River Valley has been a major source of fancy sapphires for at least half a century.
 The area yields sapphires in all colors of the rainbow, including highly valued padparadscha and rare color-change sapphires.
 The finds are usually face-table grade and some of the stones are sizable.

 Songea, the most productive sapphire mining region in Tanzania, has been worked since the mid 1990s.
 Most of the stones tend to be blue.
 A majority of the finds go to Thailand for treatment before they reach the market.
 Although two mechanized mining companies have been working the area in recent years, most of the mining activity is small scale.

 Sapphires were first found in Kenya in 1936 at Kinyiki Hill where crystals up to one meter long were discovered.
 Kenya holds enormous potential as a future source of sapphires with their access to the Mozambique Orogenic Belt, which bisects the country in a north-south direction.

 The government of Nigeria is seeking to expand its mining enterprise with the aid of international loans and investment.
 Although the extent of the deposits in Nigeria has yet to be evaluated, the prospects for the future look promising.

 Small-scale mining operations are reported in the States of Borno, Kaduna, Taraba, and Bauchi.
 There, the sapphires are retrieved from secondary deposits of weathered alkali basalts.
 The yields are primarily dark blues and greens.
 Although the clarity can be excellent, the stones are mostly small in size.
 Many of the sapphires are heat treated to improve their color.

-For the last ten years, Madagascar has experienced a sapphire rush.
+For the two decades, Madagascar has experienced a sapphire rush.
 Although sapphire deposits are known to exist all over the country, mining was banned in the northern portion of the island in the 1990s in an effort to protect indigenous species.
-In the south however, new discoveries of quality sapphires caused a massive migration to the area.
+In the south however, new discoveries of quality sapphires has caused a massive migration to the area.
 Sapphire deposits in the north come from alluvial deposits of weathered basaltic rocks, while those in the south have metamorphic origins.